 Substitute the values in the above expression.

-Let the weight of the same object on the earth be We, the mass of the earth is M and its radius is R then the expression for the weight of the object on the earth is
+Let the weight of the same object on the earth be We, the mass of Earth is M and its radius is R then the expression for the weight of the object on Earth is

 We = (G M m)/(R)2